The Buckingham Rebellion and Dissensions Amongst the Yorkist Nobility 1483

 Buckingham put himself in charge of arrangements for Richard’s coronation and carried the king’s train into Westminster Abbey, a high honour.

-After the coronation and on the royal progress, Buckingham left Richard at Gloucester in early August to proceed to his castle at Brecknock (Brecon) to join Bishop Morton who was under house arrest there.
+After the coronation and on the royal progress, in early August Buckingham left Richard at Gloucester to proceed to his castle at Brecknock (Brecon) to join Bishop Morton who was under house arrest there.

 It appears that Morton persuaded Buckingham fairly quickly that a usurpation of Richard III was not only possible but was actually being planned.
 Together they contacted Margaret Beaufort and were included in the circle of plotters which was already growing in the south of England.
 By late September we know that Buckingham was writing directly to Henry Tudor in France.